turingschool/front-end-curriculum/projects/module-1/check-yo-self-group.md

 When a user clicks `Make Task List`:

-* A new card with the provided title and tasks should appear in the todo list.
+* A new card with the provided title and tasks should appear in the to-do list.
-* The text fields and checklist in the form should be cleared and ready to accept a new todo.
+* The text fields and checklist in the form should be cleared and ready to accept a new to-do.
 * The `Make Task List` button should be disabled if either the title input or checklist is empty.
 * The page _should not_ reload.